-For a Member aged between 60 and 64 "retirement" means you simply need to cease your employment.
+For a Member aged between 60 and 64 "retirement" means you need to cease your employment.
 The intention to return to the workforce is irrelevant.
-This means that you can essentially return to work soon after ceasing your employment after age 60, but you will still deemed to be retired and able to commence a Simple Account Based Pension.
-The definition of retirement in this case is less stringent than for Members under between Preservation Age and 59.
-A "Retirement" Declaration must be signed if you cease employment after age 60 and can be found here.
+This means that you can essentially return to work soon after ceasing your employment after age 60, but you will still deemed to be retired and able to commence an SABP.
+The definition of retirement in this case is less stringent than for Members between Preservation Age and 59.

 Generally, you must reach preservation age before you can access your super.
 Use the following table to work out your preservation age.

 |Date of birth